EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 <a name="install"></a>

-## install dependencies and databases downloading
+## Install dependencies and databases downloading

 This workflow is built using [Nextflow](https://www.nextflow.io/).
 It uses docker/singularity containers making installation trivial and results highly reproducible.